Understanding standing charges.

 What is a standing charge?

-A standing charge is added to most gas and electricity bills as a fixed daily amount that you have to pay, no matter how much energy you use.
+A standing charge is added to most gas and electricity bills by your supplier as a fixed daily amount that you have to pay, no matter how much energy you use.
 Your standing charge covers the cost of supplying your property with gas and electricity.
 Think of it as a line rental, but for your energy.

 The standing charge is used to cover the costs of, among other things: